ogroetz-appdev/industrial-auth-1/README.md

 Is the application secure?
 Put on your hacker hat: can you think of any other attacks?
 If so, plug the holes!

-We'll spend the first portion of class next week in small groups [pen testing](https://searchsecurity.techtarget.com/definition/penetration-testing) — i.e., trying to hack — each other's applications. ([The target](https://industrial-auth-1.herokuapp.com/) is not fully hardened, so you can practice by hacking it.)
+[The target](https://industrial-auth-1.herokuapp.com/) is also not fully hardened, so you can practice by hacking it too.

-For this assignment, submit the URL of whichever PR contains your final commit.
-That's the one your groupmates will spin up a Gitpod workspace on and code review/attempt to hack.
-(It can be the same URL that you submitted for the in-class assignment.)